will-in-wi/letsencrypt-webfaction/README.md

 ### Operation

 When the code runs, it places verification files into a public directory, validates the domains with LetsEncrypt (or your ACME provider), and then dumps the signed certificate and private key into an output folder.
-By default, the output folder is `~/le_certs/[domain_name]/[timestamp]/`.
+By default, the output folder is `~/le_certs/`, inside which it will create `[domain_name]/[timestamp]/`.

 After this is done, the utility will dump to stdout instructions regarding how to request that your new certs be installed by the WebFaction admins.
 This will include sample text and a link to https://help.webfaction.com/.